Sun Safety

 • Cover up with protective, tightly woven clothing and a broad-brimmed hat.
 Avoid straw hats with holes that let sunlight through.
 UV-blocking sunglasses are also essential for protecting the delicate skin around the eyes and the eyes themselves.

 • Avoid tanning beds, booths and sunlamps.
-According to the Centers for Disease Control and Prevention (CDC), indoor tanning increases a person’s risk of getting skin cancer, including melanoma.
+According to the AAD, indoor tanning increases a person’s risk of getting skin cancer, including melanoma.
 Indoor and outdoor tanning are both dangerous.